 Problems with the Da Vinci Surgical Robot have included malfunctioning arms, system errors, video/imaging problems, unintended operation of instruments and electrical problems.
 When malfunctions occur with the Da Vinci Surgical Robot, the surgery must be converted to non-robotic techniques.
 Common patient injuries from the Da Vinci Surgical Robot include burns, cuts, damage to organs/tissue and even death.

-An experienced defective medical device attorney in Yuma, AZ and Tucson, AZ can help you determine who is responsible for your injuries.
+An experienced defective medical device attorney in Yuma, Arizona and Tucson, Arizona can help you determine who is responsible for your injuries.
 In general, parties who may be liable can include the drug or medical device manufacturer, your treating physician or the pharmacy that dispensed the medication.

 The parties responsible for causing the injuries can be required to pay damages.
 A seriously injured plaintiff may be entitled to recover: